When to Apply Lime to Your Lawn

 What Does It Mean to Lime Your Yard?

 When homeowners speak of “liming” their yard, they are referring to the process of adding ground limestone to their turf, which contains calcium carbonate and magnesium carbonate.
 Adding these minerals increases the soil’s pH level, which can improve the availability of nutrients to plants.

 How Do I Know If My Lawn Needs Lime?

-Lawn appearance doesn’t necessarily determine whether or not lime should be applied.
-Instead, you should use a pH level test to help you determine this.
-You can use a home testing kit, or have your soil tested by a professional to determine the pH level.
-If the test indicates that the pH level is less than 6.0, lime application is necessary.
-Soils with a pH below 6.0 are considered acidic while soils with a pH above 7.0 are considered to be base or alkaline.
+To determine if your lawn needs a lime application, you should use a pH level test—you can use a home testing kit or have your soil tested by a professional.
+If the test indicates that the pH level is less than 6.0, an application may be necessary.

-Lime can burn growing grass, so you’ll want to make sure you apply it after the growing season has ended.
-In areas where winters are extremely cold, lime should be applied during the first frost.
+In areas where winters are extremely cold, lime treatments should be applied during the first frost.
 This is because the thaw/freeze cycle assists lime in penetrating the soil.

 Can I Apply Lime and Fertilizer at the Same Time?

-- Do not use spiked shoes for aeration.
+- Avoid using spiked shoes for aeration.
 The spike will compact the soil even further.

 When it comes to applying lime on your lawn—or any other lawn care task—it can be a little overwhelming, especially for new homeowners.
 So let the experienced professionals help!
 Our team of local experts can add lime to your lawn this upcoming winter and prepare it for optimal growth in the next growing season.
 Learn more about our different lawn care treatment options.